adfinis/helm-charts/README.md

-# Deploy a Caasperli to you favourite platform in style
+# Helm Charts for Caasperli

+This repository contains Helm charts that can be used to deploy Caasperli.

 ## Usage